niklasramo/tikki/README.md

 By default Tikki will automatically _tick_ (using `requestAnimationFrame`) whenever there are event listeners and will also automatically stop ticking when there are none.
 However, you can also turn off the auto-tick mode and just call `tick()` manually if need be.

-- Small footprint (around 500 bytes gzipped).
+- Small footprint (around 700 bytes gzipped).
+- Works in Browser and Node.js.
 - One (tiny) dependency -> [Eventti](https://github.com/niklasramo/eventti).
 - Written in TypeScript.
 - MIT licensed.